Cloudify-PS/exl-poc/ansible_tower/README.md

 To successfully upload and deploy the blueprint there should be following secrets created on Cloudify Manager:
  - ANSIBLE_TOWER_USERNAME - name of the user which will be used to log into the Ansible Tower
  - ANSIBLE_TOWER_PASSWORD - password of the user which will be used to log into the Ansible Tower
+ - ANSIBLE_TOWER_AUTHENTICATION - with a non-relevant initial value, for example "init"
  - SSH_KEY_DATA - value of the private key used to create the EC2 instance

+The _ANSIBLE_TOWER_AUTHENTICATION_ secret value will be updated by a deployment.

 This blueprint exposes a basic set of inputs to this module, but it can be easily extended as needed.